SimonBarak/archive-loners/_projects/wavepage.md

   - Simon
 ---

-Wavepage is editor for multimedia learning and my solo project.
-Add text with images and audio layer will automatically synchronize.
-Convert internet knowleadge into better learning experience - simply
+Wavepage is editor for multimedia learning.
+Wavepage convert article into presentation with AI voices.
+Write the aticle add the images and AI will make presentation with vocie-over - simply.